symmetricapi/webpack-symmetric/README.md

 * `subpaths` - The second-level URL paths to match and proxy to the backend
 * `originRewrites` - Array of origins to localize as relative paths instead when found under src or href attributes in a proxied response
 * `insecure` - If true, run the server as http instead of self-signed https
+* `certServer` - If true, will run a separate http server on port 3007 with instructions on installing the root cert on other devices
 * `ssl.additionalDomains` - Additional domain names to add as alternate names allowed with the SSL cert
 * `ssl.additionalIPs` - Additional IP addresses to add as alternate names allowed with the SSL cert
 * `ssl.home` - Root directory used to store all generated certs and keys.
 Also can be given as `SYMMETRIC_HOME` env variable.
 Defaults to `~/.symmetric`